willryan/BeadyEye/README.md

 case, for now you will have to provide that object on construction.
 Later I intend to add support for a YAML file to guide BeadyEye in construction.

+Finally, you can specify the type before the member name by <Type>.<MemberName>:

+class MyClass:

+  constructsWith MyType.foo, duck.bar, bool.baz

+  def MyFunc():
+    if baz:
+      foo.MyTypFunc(bar.AnyFunc())

+TODO: infer type by member name if not supplied